In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 Report payments for these services on Schedule C or Schedule C-EZ (Form 1040).
 These payments are not subject to self-employment

 tax.
 See the separate instructions for Schedule SE (Form 1040) for details.

 You should receive a Form W-2 showing payments for services performed as an election official or election worker.
 Report these

 payments on line 7 of Form 1040 or Form 1040A or on line 1 of Form 1040EZ.

 Foster care providers.

-Payments you receive from a state, political subdivision, or a qualified foster care placement agency for providing
+Generally, payment you receive from a state, political subdivision, or a qualified foster care placement agency for

-care to qualified foster individuals in your home generally are not included in your income.
-However, you must include in
+caring for a qualified foster individual in your home is excluded from your income.
+However, you must include in your income

-your income payments received for the care of more than 5 individuals age 19 or older and certain difficulty-of-care payments.
+payment to the extent it is received for the care of more than 5 qualified foster individuals age 19 years or older.